 Anacostia River Use Survey: The purpose of this survey is to hear how you currently use the Anacostia River for recreation and how you would like to use it in the future.
 Thank you in advance for taking the time to complete this survey.

-To complement and supplement previous and existing restoration efforts, DOEE is conducting a remedial investigation and feasibility study (RI/FS) of the Anacostia River sediments.
-The comprehensive and never-done-before remedial investigation is currently underway.
-Its purpose is to assess the nature and extent of pollution in the river by sampling river sediment and fish for a wide variety of chemicals.
+Decades of industrial and urban activities throughout the Anacostia River’s watershed have increasingly degraded the river and caused the substantial loss of tidal fringe wetlands and marshes.
+Elevated concentrations of hazardous substances, including polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), lead, other trace elements, and pesticides are all present in sediment throughout the river, posing a risk to aquatic organisms and to humans.
+To complement and supplement previous and current restoration efforts, DOEE is conducting a remedial investigation and feasibility study (RI/FS) of the Anacostia River sediments.
+The purpose of the RI is to assess the nature and extent of pollution in the river by sampling river sediment and fish for a wide variety of chemicals.
 As part of the RI, studies will also integrate sampling and data collection to support a study for the Natural Resources Damage Assessment (NRDA) of the river.
 The FS will evaluate potential remedial actions.

 Community Involvement Plan

 For the public, stakeholders, and parties potentially responsible for pollution, DOEE has also prepared a Community Involvement Plan (CIP) for the Anacostia River Sediment Project that serves as a planning tool to promote an open dialogue throughout the Department’s investigation and during any remedial cleanup.
 DOEE is fully committed to involving the public in every phase of the investigation and cleanup efforts in a substantial and significant manner to meet established goals.
 The Community Involvement Plan is posted below.